oofnikj/iptmon/README.md

 ```

 ## removal
 To uninstall, run `iptmon remove`.
 This will restore your `mangle` table to the state it was in before you ran `iptmon init`.
+Then remove the configuration added above, and delete the files.